arko-14/attention/README.md

-# attention
+# Attention is all you Need

-# Attention is all you need Paper
+# Transformer Paper Implementation Notebook

 This Colab notebook provides a paper‑from‑scratch implementation of the original Transformer architecture described in “Attention Is All You Need” (Vaswani et al., 2017) using TensorFlow 2.x and NumPy.
 It walks you through each component—from tokenization to training—within a single, self‑contained notebook.